NoBro93/Assorted_Projects/README.md

-# Assorted_Projects
+# Games
-##This repository includes a variety of simple one-file programs that didn't seem to merit their own separate repositories.
+##This repository includes a collection of simple one-file games which didn't seem to merit their own separate repositories.